NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/tutorial/connecting_widgets_to_a_function.md

 ## Creating a slot function

 The slot function doesn't take any arguments.
-To handle this, we can group all the widgets together with al slot functions in a single class.
+To handle this, we can group all the widgets together with all slot functions in a single class.
 This way, we can access the widgets inside the slot function through the `self` reference.
 Assuming that the following code is inside a class in which a [`QLabel`](../../QtWidgets/Qlabel) widget is defined as `self.label`, we can define a slot function as follows:

 ```python